Czech Open (tennis)

 The UniCredit Czech Open is a professional tennis tournament played on outdoor red clay courts.
 It is currently part of the ATP Challenger Tour.
 It is held annually at TK Agrofert Prostějov in Prostějov, Czech Republic, since 1994.

 Jan Hájek, Radek Štěpánek, Jiří Veselý are the singles record holders with three titles won.
-Jaroslav Levinský, winning three times the doubles titles, is the record holder for that tournament category.
+Jaroslav Levinský, winning three times the doubles titles, is the record holder for that event.